Boys & Girls Club of America Sexual Abuse Lawyer

 - Suicidal thoughts or actions

-Children who may be at Risk of Sex Abuse
+Children Who Might Be at Risk of Sex Abuse

-- Overnight stays.
-Overnight club trips or camping excursions with a Boys & Girls Club could increase the risk of sexual abuse.
+- Overnight trips.
+Overnight club trips or camping excursions with a Boys & Girls Club could increase the risk of sexual offenses.
 Overnight stays come with more opportunities to get children alone and sexually assault them.

 Examples of Boys & Girls Club Sex Abuse Cases